 Hip Replacement Rehab and Aquatic Therapy Exercises

-- Stretches: A number of stretches can be useful for building up strength in the hamstrings and hip abductors, and flexibility in the joints.
-Limiting bending to less than 90 degrees is an important precaution that will prevent strains and other potential complications.
+A number of stretches can be useful for building up strength in the hamstrings and hip abductors and flexibility in the joints.
+Limiting bending to less than 90 degrees is necessary to prevent strains and other potential complications.
 Stretching is much easier in warm water where muscles are relaxed.